felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 allowed me to come across pieces of wisdom that radically changed my relationships and my life for the better.
 I cannot even begin to express the sheer magnitude that the ability to read non-fiction books had on my life.
 Yet, I am *overcoming* learning anxiety.
 I am not done, and probably never will be.
 I am
 *learning* that pain can be leveraged.
 I am *starting* to believe that the only real failure is not to learn from failure.
-I am *starting* to see fear as a compass that guides us toward the path that will make us grow.
+I am *beginning* to see fear as a compass that guides us toward the path that will make us grow.

 If you personally suffer with learning anxiety and made it this far in